arif-banai/EasyPool/README.md

 # EasyPool
-The goal of this API is to make it easy to create a DataSource that utilizes a connection pool in order to improve performance among DB related operations.

-I had initially used the [c3p0](https://github.com/swaldman/c3p0) as the Connection Pooling lib powering my applications, but soon discovered [HikariCP](https://github.com/brettwooldridge/HikariCP).
-The choice was clear.
-It didn't take much to change libraries, which is why I renamed this lib from the imaginative "c3p0-presets" to EasyPool.

-A lot of my projects often tend to interact with a data source, such as a database.
-I created this lib to make it simpler to create such a datasource, as I found duplicate code in my projects.
+This library makes it easy to use [HikariCP](https://github.com/brettwooldridge/HikariCP) with different data sources (SQLite, MySQL, postgreSQL, etc.)

+All the drivers necessary for HikariCP to establish connections to a given data source are included as dependencies.

 The supported data sources are enumerated in [DataSourceType](../src/me/arifbanai/easypool/enums/DataSourceType.java), which stores implementation specific data required for using a specific DataSource.

-I plan on adding support for the supported DataSources (postgres, h2, ...) and to add support for caching.
-I also plan on giving this README some more love later to make this even more dead simple.

 ## Quick Start
-Check out [IDLogger](https://github.com/arif-banai/IDLogger) to see an example of how to use this API.

 A hikari.properties file can be passed to the HikariDataSource created by setting the Java System Property "hikari.configurationFile" to the path of the properties file.

-This must be done before creating the HikariConfig.
+This must be done _**before**_ initializing a [DataSourceManager](../src/me/arifbanai/easypool/DataSourceManager.java)

 ```java
 /*